Yohoia

 Yohoia is an extinct genus of megacheiran arthropod from the Cambrian period that has been found as fossils in the Burgess Shale formation of British Columbia, Canada.
-It has been placed among the arachnomorpha, a group of arthropods that includes the chelicerates and possibly the trilobites.
-Fossils range in size from 7 to 23 mm.
+The type species, Yohoia tenuis, was described in 1912 by Walcott, who considered it an anostracan crustacean.
 711 specimens of Yohoia are known from the Greater Phyllopod bed, where they comprise 1.35% of the community.
+In 2015, Conway Morris et al. reported another species, Y. utahana, from the Marjum Formation, Utah.